-Are you thinking about overwintering your dahlia tubers through the cold winter?
-I’ll share some different methods and simple tips on how to safely dig up and store your dahlia tubers during the winter season.
+Are you thinking about overwintering your dahlia tubers through the cold winter season?
+I’ll share some different methods and simple tips on how to safely dig up and store your dahlia tubers over the winter.

-Where you live and the climate is basically how you’ll make the decision to leave your dahlia tubers in the ground or overwinter dahlias in a safe environment until the chance of freezing has passed.
+Where you live and the climate is basically how you’ll decide to leave your dahlia tubers in the ground or overwinter dahlias in a safe environment until the chance of freezing has passed.

 If you do end up leaving dahlia tubers in the ground, it’s a good idea to protect them from freezing temperatures during the coldest months of the year.
 You can do this by adding a 3-inch layer of organic leaf mulch around each plant.